inscapist/deuterium-layout/psych.md

 **Another, probably the better way is to memorize certain common words like deploy, depends, decode, and only use RM "d" for those words.**

+## SFBs hand alternation?
+Y can sometimes be typed using RI:
+- "sys" can be typed this way: LI->RI->LI
+- "async": LM->LI->RI->RP->RI
+- similarly, "gy" and "zy" can be LI->RI

 ## Top 10 SFBS